awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 Q: Can I dynamically entitle users to apps?
 Yes, you can use the dynamic app framework APIs to build a dynamic app provider that specifies what apps uers can launch at run-time.
 The apps provided can be virtualized apps that are delivered from a Windows file share or other storage technology.
 To learn more, see Manage App Entitlement with the Dynamic App Framework.

+## Try sample applications

+Q: Can I try sample applications?

+Yes.
+Visit Try Sample Applications low-friction, setup-free trial experience for Amazon AppStream 2.0 service.

+Q: What do I need to start using Try It Now?

+You need an AWS account and a broadband Internet connection with at least 1 Mbps bandwidth to use Try It Now.
+You also need a browser capable of supporting HTML5.

+Q: Will I be charged for using Try It Now?

+You won’t be charged any AWS fees for using Try It Now.
+However, you may incur other fees such as Internet or broadband charges to connect to the Try It Now experience.

+Q: What applications can I use with Try It Now?

+Try It Now includes popular productivity, design, engineering, and software development applications running on Amazon AppStream 2.0 for you to try.
+To see the full list of available applications, go to the Try It Now catalog page after signing in with your AWS account.

+Q: How long can I stream applications via Try It Now?

+You can stream the applications included in Try It Now for up to 30 minutes.
+At the end of 30 minutes, your streaming session is automatically terminated and any unsaved data will be deleted.

+Q: Can I save files within Try It Now?

+You can save files to your Amazon AppStream 2.0 session storage and download them to your client device before your streaming session ends.
+Your files are not saved when you disconnect from your Try It Now session, or when your session ends, and any unsaved data will be deleted.

+Q: Can I submit an application to be included in Try It Now?

+Yes.
+You can submit a request to include your application in Try It Now.
+After your request is received, AWS usually reviews the request and responds within 10 business days.

 ## Images